-Job Description Appliance Service Technician
+Job Description: Appliance Service Technician

 An Appliance Service Technician fixes, maintains and repairs appliances for residential and commercial customers.
 They can work in repair shops and facilities, or make in-person visits to homes and businesses to make on-site repairs.
 They can be employed as part of the maintenance team for major companies and appliance manufacturers, or they can be self-employed freelance tradespeople.

-5 Requirements to be Appliance Service Technician
+5 Requirements To Be A Appliance Service Technician

 - Receive a certificate/diploma from a trade school